codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

-Products are a way to group Argo CD applications in Codefresh.
-The Products dashboard offers a unified view of your application landscape within various environments.
+Explore the power of GitOps Products for Argo CD applications within GitOps Environments.

+A Product unifies individual Argo CD applications that share a common element between them.
+Consider your payment applications organized  by Environments corresponding to the regions they are deployed in.
+With Products, Codefresh allows you group these applications and track them as a cohesive entity as they move through different environments.

 {% include